 Encourage customers to have a plan.

 Minimizing time in stores is key to preventing transmission of COVID-19.
-If you have an online menu, consider mentioning it to your customers so they can figure out their order ahead of time and reduce the amount of time they spend in the store.
+If you have an online menu, mention it to your customers so they can figure out their order in advance and reduce the amount of time they spend in the store.

 Stay home if sick.